Wright Negative Postcard Coalition Independent Expenditure Postcard California GE-Free Poster GE-Free Campaign Poster GE-Free Walk Piece

 Click on image to enlarge

-Political design is a somewhat different animal than other commercial design, because the “customer” is a voter who is often unaware or even uninterested in their need for the “product” being sold.
+Political design is a different animal than other commercial design, because the “customer” is a voter who is often unaware or even uninterested in their need for the “product” being sold.
 Everyone should vote, and should care about candidates and issues, but large percentages of people not only don’t vote, but haven’t had a reason to care.
 Although all campaigns focus on “likely voters,” often the percentage necessary to win will come from those who are less likely to vote.
-Keeping your natural allies, selling those on the fence, and persuading unlikely voters in a campaign that is usually only a few months long is always a challenge.
+Keeping your natural allies, selling those on the fence, and persuading unlikely voters in a campaign that is usually only effectively a few months long is always a challenge.

-Errant Art, FAX 707-527-1224
+Errant Art, FAX 707-595-5806

 P. O. Box 1284, Santa Rosa, CA 95402